 I don’t believe in giving away the entire book while writing a review.
 So I apologize ahead of time if this is cryptic.
 But I am worried if I say too much more, that I will be giving away a big part of what happens in this book.
 I will say Chloe Neill did an amazing job describing the inner turmoil Elisa was dealing with.
 But this is one of those situations where if you read the Chicagoland Vampires Series, you have a better understanding exactly how difficult this situation was.

+“Do you want me to tell you that you did the right thing?” (said Ethan, Elisa’s Dad) So much, I thought.
+So much it made my chest ache.
+“Yes.”
 “You did the right thing, ” he said, his answer coming quickly.
 “But that doesn’t mean there won’t be consequences.
 And those can be the hardest consequences to bear – the ones we face because we’ve done the right thing, the hard thing.”

 The passage that follows this quote briefly describes why Elisa is twisted inside over what happened while also giving a quick overview of what you might have missed in the Chicagoland Vampires series.
 I liked that Chloe Neill added this but it really doesn’t give it justice.

 Overall, I really enjoyed the book.
 I love the relationship between Connor and Elisa.
 I love the mystery and action.
 I am looking forward to the next book in this series!!!